sonic-net/SONiC/doc/DHCPv4_Gateway/DHCPv4_gateway.md

 #### Config DB Enhancements

-Support a new option member 'secondary' of VLAN_INTERFACE in config_db.
+Support a new optional member 'secondary' of VLAN_INTERFACE in config_db.
 Type: bool, Default: false.
-No upgrade/action required in config_db for existing interfaces.
+No upgrade/action required in config_db for existing interfaces during upgrade.

 ### Warmboot and Fastboot Design Impact